preetisawant/runtimes/common/app_mng.md

 ### Node.js utilities (deprecated)

 **Deprecation Note**: App Management utilities are deprecated for Node.js applications.
-Some utilities that were available for both Node.JS and Liberty applications that are now only available for Liberty applications.
+Some utilities that were available for both Node.JS and Liberty applications are now only available for Liberty applications.
 These utilities are deprecated for Node.js applications.

 * [proxy](#proxy)
 * [noproxy](#noproxy)